-- Rates payments made by landholders in the Shire - Government grants - Private works completed for individuals and the RMS
+- Rates payments made by ratepayers in the Shire - Government grants and contributions - User fees and charges for services delivered by Council - Private works completed for individuals and the RMS

 Council will seek to ensure that all rates, charges and fees are set so as to provide adequate cash flows to meet operating costs and to contribute to the of funding capital works.
 Council will pursue cost effective opportunities in order to maximize its revenue base and seek an optimum commercial rate of return on investments, subject of course to community service obligations.